-The Spotlight Prize Content: In the third year of the programme, each graduating student will have the opportunity to submit a filmed monologue in order to be considered for The Spotlight Prize.
+Each graduating student will have the opportunity to submit a filmed monologue in order to be considered for The Spotlight Prize.
 They will be entered into the nationwide competition and If successful, selected by Spotlight to become finalists.
 Spotlight Finalists from Drama Schools across the UK perform in a unique London Showcase for professional casting directors, agents and directors.
 Within its first 3 years, Acting for Contemporary and Devised Performance has had two Spotlight Finalists who have both gone on to secure high profile agents and auditions upon graduation.

 Foundations of Acting, Voice, and Movement (60 Credits)

-Module code: ACT1012Status: CompulsoryThe purpose of this module is to explore the craft of Acting ? incorporating work on the body voice and imagination.
+Module code: ACT1012Status: CompulsoryThe purpose of this module is to explore the craft of Acting incorporating work on the body, voice, and imagination.
 The module provides students with the opportunity to explore some of the basic elements of actor training which are necessary to master before the craft can be developed further.

 Foundations of Ensemble Performance (40 Credits)

-Module code: ACT1013Status: CompulsoryThis module develops student?s craft in relation to others as part of an ensemble and in relation to textual material in performance.
+Module code: ACT1013Status: CompulsoryThis module develops students' craft in relation to others as part of an ensemble and in relation to textual material in performance.
 It emphasises the actor as an ensemble member of a broader team and listening and relating as core elements of craft in the application of individual technique.

 Directed Production 1 (20 Credits)

-Module code: ACT1014Status: CompulsoryThe purpose of this module is to explore the craft of Acting ?within the framework of a professional production schedule.
-It provides students with opportunities to explore and apply some of the basic elements of the actor?s craft within the framework of a professional production schedule directed by an industry professional.
+Module code: ACT1014Status: CompulsoryThe purpose of this module is to explore the craft of Acting within the framework of a professional production schedule.
+It provides students with opportunities to explore and apply some of the basic elements of the actor's craft within the framework of a professional production schedule directed by an industry professional.

 - Foundations of Acting, Voice, and Movement (60 Credits)